zsewa/userscript_lmu_moodle_login/README.md

 Otherwise you saved two clicks.

 ## Security
-Note that the accual log in is provided by the LRZ at the URL `lmuidp.lrz.de`.
+Note that the actual log in is provided by the LRZ at the URL `lmuidp.lrz.de`.

 You can easyly audit this scrip as it it very brief.